jon-perrett/advent-of-code-2021/README.md

 - It feels a bit like Python, with array methods that remind me of javascript.
 - Got caught out with division being integer division.
 - I don't know what I'd use this language for in reality, but it isn't awful.
+### 4th December C#
+Experience level: _I think I might have played with it once_
+Thoughts going into it: It's Microsoft Java.
+Gonna be lots of classes and lots of verbosity...
+Thoughts after completing it:
+- Gave up initially...